GoogleCloudPlatform/esp-v2/doc/apiproxy-on-cloudrun.md

 gcr.io/YOUR_PROJECT_ID/apiproxy-serverless:ENDPOINTS_SERVICE_NAME-ENDPOINTS_SERVICE_CONFIG_ID
 ```

-## Redeploy the ESP V2 Cloud Run service with the new image
+## Redeploy the ESPv2 Cloud Run service with the new image

 Replace ESPv2_SERVICE_NAME with the name of your Cloud Run service.